Are utilities tax deductible?

 When utilities are tax deductible

-When utilities are not deductible
+When utility costs are not separately deductible

 Which utilities are tax deductible?